SharePoint/sp-dev-docs/docs/embedded/tutorials/migrate-abs-to-spe.md

         // If you are going to copy it to root you can comment this line out.
 The parentFolderId will be containerFolder.Id fs.parentFolderId = TraverseFileListing(fs, containerFolder.Id)

-        // This is where the thread pool happens ThreadPool.QueueUserWorkItem(MigrateFile, fs);
+        // This is where the thread pool happens.
+        // It takes in callback function and an Object parameter.
+        ThreadPool.QueueUserWorkItem(MigrateFile, fs);
     }